2.009 The Product Engineering Process

 Students develop an understanding of product development phases and experience working in teams to design and construct high-quality product prototypes.
 Design process learned is placed into a broader development context.
 Primary goals are to improve ability to reason about design alternatives and apply modeling techniques appropriate for different development phases; understand how to gather and process customer information and transform it into engineering specifications; and use teamwork to resolve the challenges in designing and building a substantive product prototype.
 Instruction and practice in oral communication provided.
 Enrollment may be limited due to laboratory capacity; preference to Course 2 seniors.

 2.009 will not be offered this semester.
-It will be available in the Fall semester, and will be instructed by D. R. Wallace.
+It will be instructed by D. R. Wallace.

 Lecture occurs 1:00 PM to 2:00 PM on Mondays, Wednesdays and Fridays in 10-250.